jnand/cortland-guide/pages/hardware.md

 Firmware
 ---------

 At this point any firmware updates that were bundled with OS updates should have been applied.
-Lets double check and verify everything is ok, as [some EFI updates fail to be applied](https://duo.com/blog/the-apple-of-your-efi-mac-firmware-security-research), then lock down the firmware.
+Let's double check and verify everything is ok, as [some EFI updates fail to be applied](https://duo.com/blog/the-apple-of-your-efi-mac-firmware-security-research), then lock down the firmware.

-!> Password protecting the firmware is a critical mitigation at this point, so future packages can't easily modify the system without authentication.
+!> Password protecting the firmware is a critical mitigation at this point, so future packages can't easily modify the system without authorization.

 ### Check EFI ###